-Started by two childhood friends in 1973, Epstein Becker Green has developed through its founders' efforts into a 11-office national firm with a diverse workplace reflecting the USA of today.
+Started by two childhood friends in 1973, Epstein Becker Green has developed through its founders' efforts into a nine-office national firm with a diverse workplace reflecting the USA of today.
 Cultivating our diverse workforce is a process that is always evolving.
 While statistics reflect our achievements to date (e.g., 27 percent of firm members and 40 percent of firm attorneys are women, and minorities make up 33 percent of the entire firm, including 13 percent of firm members), we continually evaluate and adapt our efforts, as needed, to increase and promote diversity at all levels within the firm and the profession.

 We are pleased that our policy of diversity and inclusion is regularly recognized by various organizations and publications.
 For example, Epstein Becker Green:

-- Selected as an ACQ U.S. Leading Diversity Law Firm of the Year for 2013 (the Financial Times ACQ Global Awards are an annual awards program celebrating industry practitioners across Europe, the Americas, Asia Pacific, the Middle East, and Africa in a variety of fields, and magazine readers participate in a voting system to select the winners; ACQ recognized organizations that have shown innovation, creativity, commitment to equality, diversity, and inclusion during 2013);
+- Was selected as an ACQ U.S. Leading Diversity Law Firm of the Year for 2013 (the Financial Times ACQ Global Awards are an annual awards program celebrating industry practitioners across Europe, the Americas, Asia Pacific, the Middle East, and Africa in a variety of fields, and magazine readers participate in a voting system to select the winners; ACQ recognized organizations that have shown innovation, creativity, commitment to equality, diversity, and inclusion during 2013);

 - Ranked among the top "Best Law Firms for Women" by Working Mother & Flex-Time Lawyers for 2012, receiving recognition in the following categories: leadership, compensation, and advancement of women; development and retention of women; flex-time; and time off and leaves;